yingdi11/cordova-firebase-login2device/README.md

       </host>
     </universal-links>

-10) run cordova platform remove android
+10) run cordova platform remove ios(to update folder names change because of name changed in step 8, android may not need to be removed and added)
-11) run cordova platform remove ios
-12) run cordova platform add android
-13) run cordova platform add ios
+11) run cordova platform add ios
-14) ng build
+12) ng build
-15) replace www/index.html file <body>...</body> part with below:(this may break some buttons,but it will at least work. need investigation)
+13) replace www/index.html file <body>...</body> part with below:(this may break some buttons,but it will at least work. need investigation)
 <body>
   <app-root></app-root>
   <script src="runtime-es2015.js" type="text/javascript"></script>